 - Registration for the Fall 2021 Study by the Sea retreat has been closed.

 Spiritual Direction is an on-going relationship between a "directee" (person seeking direction) or "retreatant" (person making a retreat) and a "director" (qualified person giving guidance) to discuss the directee's spiritual life.
 Through conversation and reflection, the directee becomes more attuned to God's presence in their life, and can respond more fully to God in all areas of their life.
+Spiritual Companion is a term that some directors prefer to use when their life and work experience makes them a valuable conversation partner but they may not have spent time in specific training.
+Spiritual Direction at Boston College is open to both students and employees.

 The director may listen, question, challenge, and support the directee, and may suggest methods and specific content of prayer.
 Ultimately the directee must own whatever insights they uncover or course of action they decide to take; the director is a facilitator in the process, and the directee must claim the journey.